Get The Facts

 – Margarita Eremeyev

 Maintenance of asphalt trails is not “free.”
-The average asphalt path costs $6500 to $9000 per mile per year, according to the Rail to Trails Conservancy, which means to maintain an asphalt 1.5 mile trail, it would cost approx. $10,000 to $18,000 per year.
-If there is enough money to maintain an asphalt trail, there is enough money to maintain a world-class crushed stone trail.
+The average 10 ft. wide asphalt path costs $6500 to nearly $9000 per mile per year, according to the Rail to Trails Conservancy, which means to maintain an asphalt 1.5 mile trail, it would cost $9750 upwards.
+That doesn’t include the 3 ft compacted earth jogging path or the 2 ft buffer path.

 The park has been deemed an IBA (Important Bird Area) by the Audubon Society.
-Birders far and wide come to view the wealth of bird species along the trail and in the nearby wetlands.
+Birders far and wide come to practice their form of recreation/interest along the trail and nearby wetlands.
+We are not aware of any birdwatching or students studying nature on the South County Trail.
+As one community leader noted, it’s as if the surrounding environment was not part of the city’s thinking when they came up with their design.

 “It took The (Daily) News just 35 minutes last week to find 16 cyclists breaking the 25-mph speed limit in (central) park.”
 (Para.
 10-12, article)